Site Description

 Open to read more

-The overall river current is controlled by the natural slope of the river from the foothills and input from tributaries, especially during heavy instances of precipitation.
-The area between the Newaukum and Skookumchuck rivers, known as “the Chehalis Reach”, has a nearly flat slope and water movement is significantly slower than in the rest of the watershed.
-On the main Chehalis river, flows in the upper watershed near Doty range from lows of under 100 cfs between July and September to highs of 1300 cfs in December and January.
+The area between the Newaukum and Skookumchuck rivers, known as the Chehalis Reach, has a nearly flat slope and water movement is significantly slower than in the rest of the watershed.
+On the main Chehalis River, flows in the upper watershed near Doty range from lows of under 100 cfs between July and September to highs of 1300 cfs in December and January.
 The Newaukum has similar patterns and capacity, while the Skookumchuck varies between 120 cfs in the dry season to 800 cfs in the winter.
 By the time the Chehalis River reaches Grand Mound, the flow is five or six times higher than it was in Doty.
 In Porter, with the additional waters of the Black River added, flows vary from 419 in August up to 9,500 cfs in January.
 The Satsop carries volumes between 330 and 4300 cfs, and the Wynoochee contributes an additional 240 to 2700 cfs.
-By the time the Chehalis reaches Aberdeen it has a volume of at least 1000 cfs in August up to 16,300 cfs in January (USGS).
-The seasonal variation of the river is intense and will have a significant impact on spill response.
+By the time the Chehalis reaches Aberdeen it has a volume of at least 1000 cfs in August up to 16,300 cfs in January.
+The seasonal variation of the river is intense and will have a significant impact on a spill response.

 Risk Assessment

-The Chehalis River area is plentiful in natural, cultural, and economic resources, all at risk of injury from oil spills.
-Potential oil spill risks include, but aren’t limited to, road transportation, rail transportation, facilities and oil pipelines, aircraft, and recreational boating,.
+The Chehalis River Basin is plentiful in natural, cultural, and economic resources, all at risk of injury from oil spills.
+Potential oil spill risks include, but aren’t limited to, road transportation, rail transportation, oil pipelines, aircraft, and recreational boating.
 This section briefly discusses these risks and how they could impact the Chehalis River GRP planning area.

 Open to read more